-The South American country of Uruguay may fully legalize marijuana.
+The South American country of Uruguay may fully legalize marijuana in the country.
 A new bill that should soon be sent to the legislature would legalize, highly regulate, and tax cannabis.
 Marijuana would be sold but only by the government, similar to how some Nordic countries and several states in the USA control liquor sales.
 From The Telegraph:

 Under the proposed plans, the state would sell marijuana to citizens, who would have to register on a database.
 It would also impose a maximum of ‘marijuana cigarettes’ that can be consumed – reported to be 40 per month.